 BUA104 Introduction to Business Management (3)

-Course Requirement: Enrollment in TAP.
-Provides an introduction to the accelerated college-level business program, providing a contemporary overview of the business environment, and reviews and coaches students in the core skills for success in the program.
+Course Requirement: Enrollment in Thomas More College Accelerated Program.
+Provides an introduction to the accelerated college-level business program, providing a contemporary overview of the business environment, reviewing and coaching students in the core skills for success in the program.
 The business overview comprises study in the current business environments, stressing global entrepreneurial opportunities, management techniques and the management functions of leadership, controlling, planning, and organization.
 The review and coaching of core skills includes reading for comprehension, time management, techniques for knowledge retention, written communication, teamwork, and test taking skills.

 BUA106 Fundamentals of Business and Academic Writing (3)

 Course Requirement: Enrollment in TAP.
 Students will develop academic and business writing skills.
 The course will emphasize effective writing and communication skills needed in academic and professional settings.
 Students will learn to create concise, professional documents for internal and external stakeholders.
 Legal and ethical standards for business and academic writing, including plagiarism, writing with integrity, and using bias-free language will be covered.
 Cross-listed as ENG 106.

 BUA107 Mathematics for Business Decision Making (3)

 Course Requirement: Enrollment in TAP.
 This course explores fundamental mathematical techniques necessary for business decision making.
 Examples will be emphasized, and will point to decision making techniques in economics, finance, marketing and other business disciplines.
 This course will satisfy the Algebra pre-requisite for TAP students in the BBA program only.
-It will not fulfill the Algebra pre-requisite for any other student.
+It will not fulfill the Algebra pre-requisite for any other students.

 BUA108 Financial Analysis for Managers (3)

 Course Requirement: Enrollment in TAP.
 An introduction to finance and accounting.
 The foundations will be set for understanding financial statements, the accounting process, the time value of money, and basic financial decision-making.
-Some basic business problem solving will be incorporated into the course material.
+Some basis business problem solving will be incorporated into the course material.

 BUA204 Business and Professional Communication (3)